gorget

 This text is extracted from the Wiktionary and it is available under the CC BY-SA 3.0 license | Terms and conditions | Privacy policy 0.002

-- (historical) A piece of armour for the throat.
+- (historical) A piece of armour protecting the throat and/or the upper part of the chest.

 - About his neck a threefold gorget, / As rough as trebled leathern target